Ap3rtur3/vue-event-registry/README.md

 if the event was already emitted.
 It doesn't matter when a component is loaded, its unique event handlers get fired properly.

+### Why

+The main purpose of this plugin is to handle events between independent application modules or components, which get loaded at different times.
+I wanted a way to handle events from another module, even though they already have been emitted, that's what the unique event registry is for.

 ### Features

 * Easily add and remove event handlers
+* Lightweight
 * Zero dependencies
 * Supports asynchronous registration of unique events